vicchi/wp-biographia/readme.txt

 = 2.4 =
 * Released 2012.02.16
 * Add internationalisation support; add Spanish and Turkish language files.
-* Add configuration setting to control the author's name in the Biography Box as a link to "More Posts By This Author".
+* Add configuration setting to control the user's name in the Biography Box as a link to "More Posts By This User".
-* Add support for displaying the author's contact links as icons as well as plain text links.
+* Add support for displaying the user's contact links as icons as well as plain text links.
 * Add support for using an alternate link icon set.

 = 2.3 =
 * Released 2012.01.26
-* Suppress display of "More Posts" link in the Biography Box (if configured) if the user/author has no posts.
+* Suppress display of "More Posts" link in the Biography Box (if configured) if the user has no posts.
 * Add `author`, `prefix` and `name` short code attribute support.
 * Add support for global (across single, archive and front page templates) post exclusions in built-in post types and custom post types.
 * Tightened wording in admin screen around post exclusions.